Jean Ricardou

-Jean Ricardou (born 17 June 1932 in Cannes (France) — died 23 July 2016 in Cannes) was a French writer and theorist.
+Jean Ricardou (17 June 1932, Cannes — 23 July 2016, Cannes) was a French writer and theorist.
 He joined the Tel Quel editorial board in 1962, writing for the review until 1971.
 Between 1961 and 1984 he published three novels, a collection of short stories, four books of critical theory and a "mix" of fiction and theory, whilst being the main theorist of the French New Novel literary movement before devoting his work, as of 1985, almost exclusively to the invention and development of a new science of writing: textics.

 Jean Ricardou's complete works (L'Intégrale) are posthumously published by the Belgian publisher Les Impressions nouvelles.

 From teaching to writing

 Ricardou always took a radical stand against a biographical approach to writing.
 As he states in a short biographic note at the beginning of the “Postface” to his radio play, “Communications”, in Le Théâtre des Métamorphoses:It must be said: however accurate, however factual such details might be, and despite their compliance with accepted autobiographical practice, they offer the reader strictly nothing of interest.
 After graduating from the Paris École Normale d'Instituteurs (teachers' college) in 1953, he taught reading and writing in a boys' primary school until 1961, then at a boys' high school in Paris where he also taught literature, history, science, and geography until 1977, and finally as visiting professor where he gave courses and conferences on his theory of the French New Novel in universities worldwide.
 However, as his teaching left him little time for his own writing, he resigned from the French school system in 1977 and only still accepted the occasional conference.
 In 1973 he obtained a degree in Modern Literature at the University of Paris VIII (Vincennes), then in 1975 a “Doctorat de 3e cycle, Littérature française”, and in 1982 a “Doctorat d'État ès-lettres et sciences humaines” (Toulouse-Le Mirail).
 From 1980 to 2016, he assumed part-time work for the International Cultural Center at Cerisy-la-Salle (France) as programs and publications advisor.

 Although he was already writing in primary school, his literary career began in 1955 when, intrigued by an unfavorable review judging Alain Robbe-Grillet's novel Le Voyeur incomprehensible, he decided to model his own writing on what was then just beginning to be known as the “Nouveau Roman”.
 His first novel L'Observatoire de Cannes was published in 1961 by Editions de Minuit.
 In 1966, his second novel, La Prise de Constantinople (Minuit, 1965), was awarded the Feneon prize for literature.